csaid/csaid.github.io/_posts/2020-01-10-optimizing-sample-sizes-in-ab-testing-part-III.md

   </div>
 </div><br>

-## Aggregate time-discounted lift: Visual Intuition
+## Aggregate time-discounted expected lift: Visual Intuition

 Take a look at Figure 2, below.
 It shows an experiment that is planned to run for $\tau = 60$ days.
 The top panel shows $\hat{L}$, which we have now defined as the expected per-session lift.
 While the experiment is running, $\hat{L} = 0$, since our prior is that $\Delta$ is sampled from a normal distribution with mean zero.
 But once the experiment finishes and we launch the winning bucket, we should begin to reap our expected per-session lift.

 The middle panel shows our discount function.

 The bottom panel shows our time-discounted lift, defined as the product of the lift in the top panel and the time discount in the middle panel.
 (We can also multiply it by $M$, the number of post-experiment sessions per day, which for simplicity we set to 1 here.)
-The aggregate time-discounted lift, $\hat{L}_a$, is the area under the curve.
+The aggregate time-discounted expected lift, $\hat{L}_a$, is the area under the curve.

 <div class="wrapper">
   <img src='/assets/2020_optimizing_sample_sizes/discounted_lift_static.png' class="inner" style="position:relative border: #222 2px solid; max-width:100%;" >